6112-fa25/6112-fa25.github.io/_pages/project/phase_1.md

 ## Grading

-This phase is optional, so it is worth 5% of your total grade:
+This phase is worth 5% of your total grade:

 - Passing the automated tests for your scanner and parser
 - Your 10 additional test cases in the `additional-tests/` folder